dilipcm/smart-cash-diary/README.md

-## Smart-Cash-Diary
+## Smart-Cash-Diary -Budget Tracker Application

-A ##Budget Tracker Applciation which can track daily expenses
+A Budget Tracker Applciation which can track and manage your daily expenses usin Javascript, ReactJs, Material UI, Local Storage.

 ## Features: